seedstack/pep/seedstack_pep_003_seed_fix_tool.md

 SeedStack is currently a PSA inner project.
 As we are planning to open source it, we have to do a huge refactoring in order to make it independent from our IT organization.
-This refactoring will require a lot of changes in our internal applications, but the direct benefit will be invisible.
-So to encourage applications to migrate on the OSS version of SeedStack, we are planning to build an upgrader tool.
-This tool should help fixing deprecated API without inciting them.
-It should as usual scalable and modular, in order to not be a one shot but a future-proof tool for API refactoring.
-Notice even so we don't plan for now to provide behavior refactoring but only API renaming.
+This refactoring will require a lot of changes in our internal applications, but direct benefits will be invisible.
+So to encourage applications to migrate to the OSS version of SeedStack, we are planning to build an upgrader tool.
+On another hand, this tool should help fixing deprecated API without inciting them.

+Building this tool, we will keep in mind scalablity and modularity, in order to not be a one shot project but a future-proof tool for API refactoring.
+However, we don't plan for now to provide behavior refactoring, but only API renaming.

 ## Specification